 Volunteers will receive appropriate training and updates, if applicable.
 More information about safeguarding training is set out in our child protection and safeguarding policy.

-12. Monitoring Arrangements
+Monitoring Arrangements

-The DSL logs behaviour and safeguarding issues related to online safety.
-An incident report log can be found in appendix 4.
+The DSLs log behaviour and safeguarding issues related to online safety.

 This policy will be reviewed centrally by the Education Department and locally on an annual basis by the DSL.
 At every review, the policy will be shared with the Local Governing Body.